 John Carlin is a journalist and author.
 His book Playing the Enemy: Nelson Mandela and the Game that Made a Nation, about former South African president Nelson Mandela, is the basis for the 2009 film Invictus.

-You’ve had a professional interest in South Africa as a writer and journalist for more than 20 years.
-Can you tell us more about it?
+Before we get to the wonderful selection of books you’ve chosen to understand Nelson Mandela and South Africa: you’ve ended up having a professional interest in South Africa as a writer and journalist for more than 20 years.
+Can you tell us more about how that happened?

 I’ve been a journalist for 30 years now.
 I’ve mainly been a foreign correspondent.
 I’ve been based in half a dozen places and I think I’ve actually worked as a journalist in about 50 countries.
 South Africa is the one that left by far the deepest imprint on me.
 I was there at an extraordinary time, during the transition from apartheid to democracy.
 I arrived in 1989 as a correspondent for The Independent in London, which meant that I caught the last year of full-on, hard apartheid.
 Then after that there was Mandela’s release and the very painful birth pangs of the new nation, leading to the elections of 1994.